 The Plan permits the granting of any or all of the following: (1) stock options, including incentive stock options, (2) stock appreciation rights ("SARs"), in tandem with stock options or free-standing, and (3) restricted stock.
-No award will be granted pursuant to the Plan after February 16, 2001.
+If Proposal 3 is approved, no award will be granted pursuant to the Plan after February 16, 2001.